 The CareSearch/palliAGED team recognises the importance of keeping the palliAGED resources and information up to date.
 In 2020, three years after launching palliAGED we are embarking on a project to update each of the 37 topics within palliAGED.
 The palliAGED 2020 update project will take place across this year and will involve identification of high level evidence, followed by appraisal and synthesis to incorporate findings into the Evidence and Practice pages where appropriate.
 The process followed will adhere to the palliAGED Quality Processes including review of new content by external reviewers to ensure relevance and quality.

 For 2019 alone the CareSearch PubMed filter for palliative care captures 1,495 strongest evidence research articles (systematic reviews or randomised controlled trials), and 8,346 articles when all study types are included.
 A similar volume of new research was published in each of 2017 and 2018, and the volume of research has steadily increased over the last decade.

 Some of these published studies will strengthen what we already know while others might challenge our thinking or support a change in practice.
 Best practice requires us to keep up to date with any changes.
 Care tailored to the local context and based on the preferences and values of the person with palliative care needs, expert opinion and the best available evidence is best practice.

-We will be providing updates on progress through the palliAGED newsletter and this project page.
+We will release updated topics throughout 2020/2021.
 If you have any suggestions or questions about this or other projects please contact us.

 This page was updated 30 January 2020